tbonejones/Assignment1-3420/UseCase3.md

 A developer is able to receive a document showing all of the Known Vulnerabilities for a submitted Software Package and the Known Vulnerabilities information is also saved to the OSS Licensing and Vulnerabilities Data Store.

 ### Stakeholders
-Developer: to receive a document showing all of the Known Vulnerabilities for a submitted Software Package.
+Developer: to receive a document showing all of the Known Vulnerabilities for a submitted Software Package.<br/>
 Manager: to have the Known Vulnerabilities stored in the OSS Licensing and Vulnerabilities Data Store in case he/she ever wants to browse them.

 ### Preconditions